devangshrivastava/cypto/README.md

 ## This contains manim animation for signal protocol.
-Anyone can use it!, (just please cite use!)
+Anyone can use it!, (just please cite use !)